 Wm Stones Ltd. submitted plans for the Red Lion in Apr 1914, when it was reported to be in the Old English style, but it was not built until 1920.
 Closed 1989 and demolished 1999

-13) Yorkshire Building Society
+13) Barnsley Building Society

-The Yorkshire Building Society, at the junction of South Street and Vicar Lane, was originally a coaching inn, the Falcon, built about 1600.
+The Barnsley Building Society, at the junction of South Street and Vicar Lane, was originally a coaching inn, the Falcon, built about 1600.
 Later it became the Everest Dining Rooms but many local residents remember it as Boden’s Fish Restaurant.
 Although it is one of the three timber-framed black and white buildings in the town, the black and white decoration only dates to the early 19th century.
 The timber frame can be seen in the ceiling of the office.

 14) Costa Coffee

 This was originally John Turner’s department store.
 When it was finished in 1924 the wall between it and the adjacent Red Lion also had black and white decoration.
 The window on the first floor retains the name.
 Before the street improvements of the 1920s Vicar Lane was a mere 11 feet wide at this point.